 Second, know what settlement funds the plan can go after.
 Most contract language limits recovery to 3rd party cases, and do not have a right to settlement funds from Uninsured Motorist cases or Underinsured Motorist cases (1st party claims).
 However, note that some plans do include recovery from all sources so be sure to check what the contract entitles them to.

 The plan language will specify the source from which it can recover.
-If it is not a specific source, i.e. the settlement funds, note that under Sereboff, the plan will not be allowed to pursue the claim under ERISA.
+If it is not a specific source, i.e. the settlement funds, then it may not fit under the rule set forth in Sereboff.

 Additionally, the contract language will reveal whether the insurer has contracted around certain defenses, such as the "make-whole" or common fund doctrines.
 These will be discussed in more detail below, but it's important to be aware, at the outset, whether these arguments are going to be available to you.